 Summary

-At the last meeting (November 2024), Working Party 5B, as a contributing group for WRC-27 agenda item 1.7, informed the CPM-27 Steering Committee that more time is required to develop technical characteristics, protection criteria, and operational consideration of Radio Altimeters and Wireless Avionics Intra Communication (WAIC) systems in the frequency bands 4 200-4 400 MHz which will be essential for sharing and compatibility studies.
+At the last meeting (November 2024), Working Party 5B, as a contributing group for WRC-27 agenda item 1.7, informed the CPM-27 Steering Committee that more time was required to develop technical characteristics, protection criteria, and operational consideration of Radio Altimeters (RA) and Wireless Avionics Intra Communication (WAIC) systems in the frequency bands 4 200-4 400 MHz which will be essential for sharing and compatibility studies.

-In the attached, the United States presents a draft reply liaison to Working Party 5B regarding this topic.
+In the attached, the United States presents a draft reply liaison to Working Party 5D regarding this topic.

-In addition, the United States provides a technical analysis of recent aviation testing of Radio Altimeter (RA) performance for altitudes other than operational altitude and an analysis of the ICAO proposed WAIC requirements, which are both discussed in the draft liaison.
+In addition, below the United States provides a technical analysis of recent aviation testing of Radio Altimeter (RA) performance for altitudes other than operational altitude and an analysis of the ICAO proposed WAIC requirements to support the substance of the draft liaison.

 Radio Altimeter Performance Analysis

 As observed from aviation industry test data, RAs operating at lower heights, near terrestrial services, are resilient to both receiver overload and unwanted in-band emissions.
-As an example, in the United States, the aviation industry measurements were performed by the Aerospace Vehicle Systems Institute (AVSI), a cooperative research environment which included major aerospace companies and government organizations.
-These measurement data sets are publicly available.
+On example of this test data is the aviation industry measurementsperformed by the Aerospace Vehicle Systems Institute (AVSI), a cooperative research environment that includes major aerospace companies and government organizations.
+These measurement data sets are publicly available (https://avsi.aero/afe76s2-report/).

 It should be noted that the performance depicted in Rec.
 ITU-R M.2059 was specific to the edge of coverage – where the receiver is operating at its weakest level before losing the link, which is at high altitude.
 The RA performance (both in band and from unwanted emissions into the 4.2 – 4.4 GHz band) at heights lower than the operating altitude would be better since the desired signal would be stronger.
 As observed from aviation industry test data, RAs operating at lower heights, near terrestrial services, are resilient to both receiver overload and unwanted in-band emissions.
-The aviation industry measurements were performed by the Aerospace Vehicle Systems Institute (AVSI), a cooperative research environment which included major aerospace companies and government organizations.
-These measurement data sets are publicly available.

 RA Receiver Overload Findings Using Publicly Available Measurement Data